TalleyAmir/Annotated-Bibliographies/Cryptography-and-Computer-Security/Multi-Party-Computation/2019-01-25-coin-tossing.md

 The construction itself extends Shamir secret sharing.
 Two constructions are offered: one weakly leakage-resilient and one strongly leakage-resilient.
 The weaker version is sufficient to achieve the leakage-resilience properties sought after in the coin tossing scheme, but the stronger version naturally follows and is "of independent interest," according to the authors.

+Properties:

+ *
+ *
+ *

 ### Disjoint committee election

-The committee election scheme offered by this paper extends the Feige lightest bin protocol.
-It is used to ensure that the expected number of corrupted parties in each committee is bounded by a fixed fraction.
+The committee election scheme offered by this paper extends the Feige "lightest bin" protocol.
+It is used to partition the _n_ parties into _m_ committees such that the size of each committee is within specified limits and the expected number of corrupted parties in each committee is bounded by a fixed fraction.

+This partitioning is done by running Feige's lightest bin protocol _n_ times, in series.
+Each party broadcasts

+Properties:

+ * Disjoint committees
+ * Bounded size of committees
+ * Bounded fraction of corrupted parties per committee

 ### Robust multi-source extractor

+Properties:

+ *
+ *
+ *

 ## Construction